 – There are limits to all elements of your coverage, so if you are traveling with expensive equipment, you will want to be aware of any caps.

 Pricing and Availability

 Single-trip insurance typically costs anywhere from 3 to 10 percent of the upfront trip cost.
 Pricing varies depending on your age and where you live.
-As a test I used my own information and found the following: To insure a single $2,500 trip with Allianz Global Assistance, plans range from $80 for the basic plan up to $130 for the company’s top product for a single domestic trip.
+As a test I used my own information and found the following: To insure a single $2,500 U.S. domestic trip with Allianz Global Assistance, plans range from $82 for the basic plan up to $130 for the company’s top product.
 The range for a similarly priced international trip was $96 to $176.